 In my experience, Fortacin works very quickly, with the numbing effect noticeable within just five minutes.
 And it helped extend my endurance by several minutes when I used it.

 Similar to the previous sprays, Fortacin has a convenient metered pump for consistent dosage.
-It can be used safely during oral sex and is compatible with both latex condoms and unprotected sex.
+It can be used safely during oral sex, as well as during unprotected sex or with latex condoms.

 However, one issue I had is that it creates a hot tingling sensation, even with smaller doses.
 Although not a deal-breaker, I found it slightly more uncomfortable compared to sprays that solely contain lidocaine.

-It’s important to note that Fortacin is currently only available in some countries, either by prescription or online.
-So you may find you can’t get it where you are – check before committing to this one.
+It’s important to note that Fortacin is currently only available in some countries, either by prescription or online, so you may find you can’t get it where you are.

 6. Edge Delay Gel

 One key difference is that Edge Delay Gel is slower to take effect, needing around an hour for its full impact.
-Once it does kick in though, it tends to last significantly longer than lidocaine sprays.
-In my experience, its effects remained noticeable for several hours after applying it.
+Once it does kick in, I found it tends to last much longer than lidocaine sprays.
+In my experience, the effects were still active several hours after first applying it.

-Even though it can last a long time, the numbing effect wasn’t as potent as lidocaine sprays in my case, which might be better if you’ve encountered difficulties in achieving an erection due to excessive numbing.
+Even though it can last a long time, the numbing effect wasn’t as potent as lidocaine sprays in my case, which might be better if you’ve encountered difficulties in getting an erection due to excessive numbing with delay sprays.

 Another plus is that my partner and I had no issues using it during oral or unprotected sex.
 And there was no transference, unpleasant odor, or greasy residue.

 On balance, I personally prefer the lidocaine sprays.
-However, Edge Delay Gel offers an interesting alternative if you don’t want to use that style of spray yourself.
+However, Edge Delay Gel offers an interesting alternative if you don’t want to use the more typical sprays.

 Read my full Edge Delay Gel review.